 Sec.
-6: On October 1 of each year of this 2018-2021 Agreement, all employees shall be provided an additional eight (8) hours of "use it or lose it" accrued vacation leave.
+6: On October 1, 2021, all employees shall be provided an additional eight (8) hours of "use it or lose it" accrued vacation leave.
 The eight (8) hours of vacation leave provided each year must be used prior to December 31st of the next calendar year.
 The additional eight (8) hours of "use it or lose it" vacation leave cannot be carried over beyond the applicable expiration date, and none of the leave can be converted to a lump sum payment (under section 5), or paid out upon termination or retirement.